HigorJardini/FTP-Server/README.md

   - How to install Twisted on Ubuntu
     - Use to case your terminal is ZSH
       - ```
-          exec bash -- or add on .zsh the PATH
+          exec bash -- or add PATH on .zsh
         ```
     - ```
       sudo apt install python3-twisted